Mind the Context: Attention-Guided Weak-to-Strong Consistency for Enhanced Semi-Supervised Medical Image Segmentation: Experiments

 \subsection{Semi-supervised image segmentation in ACDC}

 In the ACDC dataset, we compared our experimental results with those of multiple models, consistently achieving superior results.
-In comparison to the previous state-of-the-art (SOTA), our method demonstrated improvements across four metrics: DICE, Jaccard, 95HD, and ASD.
+In comparison to the previous state-of-the-art (SOTA), our method demonstrated improvements across all four metrics.

 It should be noted that, compared to previous methodologies, our approach has yielded outcomes equivalent or superior to those of other models that have used 10\% labeled data, although it only employs 5\% labeled data.
-Furthermore, compared to previous methods that labeled 5\% labeled data, our approach has achieved comparable or superior outcomes with only 1\% of the data, which has often been overlooked due to their poor performance in previous studies.
+Furthermore, compared to previous methods, DiffRect, which labeled 5\% labeled data, our approach has achieved comparable outcomes with only 1\% of the data, which has often been overlooked due to its poor performance in previous studies.
 This substantiates the superior performance and substantial potential of AIGCMatch in the domain of medical image segmentation.